Enumeration of isometries

 splitting_of_prime_powerMethod

-splitting_of_prime_power(Lf::ZZLatWithIsom, p::Int, b::Int = 0)
+b::Int = 0;

--> Vector{ZZLatWithIsom}
+) -> Vector{ZZLatWithIsom}

-Given an even lattice with isometry $(L, f)$ with $f$ of order $q^e$ for some prime number $q$, a prime number $p \neq q$ and an integer $b = 0, 1$, return a set of representatives of the isomorphism classes of lattices with isometry $(M, g)$ such that the type of $(M, g^p)$ is equal to the type of $(L, f)$.
+Given an even lattice with isometry $(L, f)$ with $f$ of order $m = q^e$ for some prime number $q$ and a prime number $p \neq q$, return a complete set of representatives for the isomorphism classes of lattices with isometry $(M, g)$ such that the type of $(M, g^p)$ is equal to the type of $(L, f)$.
+Note that $e$ can be 0, in which case $f = id$ is trivial.

 Examples

-julia> L = root_lattice(:A,2);
+julia> L = root_lattice(:A, 2);

 julia> Lf = integer_lattice_with_isometry(L);